Holidays Calendar for November 19, 2017

 • 1936 Born: Yuan T. Lee, Taiwanese chemist.
 In 1986 he was awarded the Nobel Prize in Chemistry for his contributions to the dynamics of chemical elementary process.

 • 1917 Born: Indira Gandhi, Indian politician, the 4th Prime Minister of India.
-She served in office from January 14, 1980 to the day of her assassination on October 31, 1984.
-She was the only woman to hold the office in India.
+She served in office from 1966 to 1977 and then again from 1980 to the day of her assassination on October 31, 1984.

 • 1916 Goldwyn Pictures Corporation was established by Samuel Goldwyn and Edgar Selwyn.

-• 1912 The Serbian army captured the city of Bitola, thus ending a five-century-long Ottoman rule of Macedonia.
+• 1912 The Serbian army captured the city of Bitola, ending a five-century-long Ottoman rule of Macedonia.

 • 1900 Born: Anna Seghers, German writer.
 She is famous for depicting the moral experience of the Second World War in her novels, including Transit Visa, The Dead Stay Young, The Seventh Cross.